 Michael Merson is founding director of the Duke Global Health Institute and the Wolfgang Joklik Professor of Global Health at Duke University.
 He worked at the WHO between 1978 and 1995.
 As director of the WHO Global Programme on AIDS, he led the effort to mobilize and coordinate the global response to the pandemic.

-Stephen Inrig, a medical historian and health policy researcher, is associate professor of Health Policy and Management, and director of the Graduate Division program in Health Policy and Management at Mount Saint Mary’s University in Los Angeles.
+Stephen Inrig, a medical historian and health policy researcher, is associate professor of Healthcare Administration, and director of the Graduate Division program in Healthcare Administration at Mount Saint Mary’s University in Los Angeles.

 About the book